 Is There A Limit To How Many Bets I Can Place?

-No. You are free to place as many bets on Super Bowl LIII as you want.
+No. You are free to place as many bets on Super Bowl LIV as you want.
 You can even bet on both teams to guarantee you will at least win some of your bets.
 Sportsbooks do not cap the number of bets you place on any sporting event.